 Abu Dhabi Layover

-Because of Dubai’s meteoric rise to prominence, many travelers now neglect Abu Dhabi (its little and yet older Brother).
+Because of Dubai’s meteoric rise to prominence, many travelers now neglect to stay in Abu Dhabi (its little and yet older Brother).
 This truly is a shame because AD has a personality all of its own.
 The city holds a number of world records including the world’s largest hand-loomed carpet, the world’s fastest rollercoaster, the tower with the greatest lean and of course, the largest cluster of 21st-century cultural buildings.

 Citizens of most “western” countries get a free 4-day transit Visa which is more than adequate.
 As we said, our advice is to take a few days to explore both jewels of the UAE – Dubai and Abu Dhabi.
 Both cities have an embarrassment of stunning yet affordable accommodation options which you can check out on Wego.ae.